nbaglivo/defensive-programming-talk/PITCHME.md

 Sure, the thing might not blow up but it can end up in unexpected behaviour.

 Note:
-    - When we try to ignore this conditions we might swallow an error.
+    - When we try to ignore this conditions we might be in fact swallowing an error.
-    - When we provide fallback values we might be injecting data in the system that does not make sense and will break in a different point.
+    - When we provide fallback values we might be injecting data in the system that dmight break in a different point.
     - If the thing had blown up we would have catch the bug much easily, with a decent stack trace, for example.

----

-@title[do-not-check-just-in-case]

-* Don't check just in case.

-Note:
-    - Make sure you understand what you're doing, if you have a null check, I wanna be able to assume that it is there because the data is optional

 ---
 @title[reasonability]

 It is really important to be able to reason about your code.
 Understand what's doing, why is it doing it in a context.